stancl/tenancy-docs/source/docs/v3/integrations/nova.blade.md

 If you wish to use Laravel Nova in the central application (to manage tenants), you need to make a small change to the Nova migrations, they expect your model primary keys to always be unsigned big integers, but your tenants might be using `string` ids.

-You can find the full Nova setup for managing tenants in the [SaaS boilerplate](/saas-boilerplate):
+You can find the full Nova setup for managing tenants in the [SaaS boilerplate](/saas-boilerplate).
+It also implements Nova for **both the central and tenant parts of the app, with separate resources**.

 ## In the tenant app {#in-the-tenant-app}